How Many Bees Live in a Hive?

 • Queen bees are in charge of reproducing, worker bees do all of the work of maintaining the hive and producing honey, and drones mate with the queen for reproduction.

-But how many bees actually live in a hive?
-What do they do all day?
-And what exactly affects their numbers?
-Here’s what you need to know.
+So, how many bees actually live in a hive?
+What do they do in a day?
+What might impact their numbers?
+In this article, we dig into everything you need to know.

 Bees By the Numbers